iamashishdutta/mongoose-comment-manager/README.md

 ```

 ### Deactivate Users 🚫

-Deactivate users (lock accounts) and set `deactivated_at` timestamp.
-Works for single and multiple user deactivations.
+Deactivate users (lock accounts) and set the `deactivated_at` timestamp.
+Works for both single and multiple deactivations.

 ```js
 // Single User